bfalls/mini-payments-gateway/README.md

   - You should see the same paymentId as before.
   - Note: This is not perfect.
-  For this demo I keyed idempotency on (Idempotency-Key, body-hash) so retries are safe, but in a real gateway I would probably reject a body change for the same key to avoid silent double-charges.
+  For this demo I keyed idempotency on (Idempotency-Key, body-hash) so retries are safe, but in a real gateway I would reject a body change for the same key to avoid silent double-charges.
+  The normalized body would be hashed to derive the Idempotency-Key to prevent multiple logically identical requests.